Twitter hears from record respondents over world leader rules

 Twitter has said its ban on Trump, which it enacted due to the “risk of further incitement of violence,” will remain even if he runs for office again.

-Facebook Inc (FB.O)’s independent oversight board will announce its decision on whether to uphold Facebook’s indefinite suspension of Trump on Wednesday.
+Facebook Inc’s independent oversight board will announce its decision on whether to uphold Facebook’s indefinite suspension of Trump on Wednesday.
 It has said it received more than 9,000 comments on the Trump case, more than any other, and attributed a delay in announcing the decision to this volume.

 Currently, both Twitter and Facebook have rules that give world leaders, elected officials and political candidates greater latitude than ordinary users.